schuang/essential-command-line-tools-tutorial/README.md

 ## Description

-On POSIX-complaint computer systems, such as macOS, Linux or Windows with Cygwin, a number of command-line tools are available that can significantly streamline the daily tasks in advanced computation or data analysis.
+In POSIX-complaint computing environments, such as macOS, Linux or Windows with Cygwin, a number of command-line tools are available that can significantly streamline the daily tasks in advanced computation or data analysis.
 Unlike their graphical user interface (GUI) counterparts, which appear to be prevalent